ydataai/ydata-profiling/docsrc/source/pages/metadata.rst

         profile.to_file("report.html")

-This alternative example demonstrates how you could load the definitions from a json file:
+This alternative example demonstrates how you could load the definitions from a json file.

+There are three options:

+  1. Add the definitions next to the variables
+  2. Add the definitions in Overview
+  3. Add the definition next to the variables and in the Overview.

 .. code-block:: json
      :caption: dataset_column_definition.json